neuronsimulator/nrn/docs/dev/data-structures.rst

   These handles come in two flavours:

-  * non-owning: like the "data handle" types above, these refer to an entry in the ``ab_store`` container and provide access to both "a" and "b" [these are currently not used]
+  * non-owning: like the "data handle" types above, these refer to an entry in the ``ab_store`` container and provide access to both "a" and "b" [these are currently not used outside tests]
   * owning: like non-owning handles, these refer to an entry in the ``ab_store`` container and provide access to both "a" and "b" values.
 The key difference is that owning handles have owning semantics: creating an owning handle appends a new entry to the underlying data arrays